chocolateboy/wax/README.md

 # DESCRIPTION

-`wax` is a simple command-line program that runs other command-line programs and converts their URI arguments to file paths.
+`wax` is a simple command-line program that runs other command-line programs and converts their URL arguments to file paths.
 The remote resources are saved as temporary files, which are cleaned up after the waxed program has exited.

 # OPTIONS

 The following wax options can be supplied before the command name.
-Subsequent options are passed to the waxed program verbatim, apart from URIs, which are converted to paths to the corresponding temporary files.
+Subsequent options are passed to the waxed program verbatim, apart from URLs, which are converted to paths to the corresponding temporary files.
 To exclude args from waxing, pass them after `--` e.g.

     wax command -f http://www.example.com -- --title http://www.example.com